EnigmaCurry/curlbomb/README.md

 disables that.
 This is inherently less secure than the default.

-`-n N, --num-gets N` The maximum number of times the script may be fetched by clients, defaults to 1.
+`-n N, --num-gets N` The maximum number of times the script may be fetched by clients, defaulting to 1.
 Increasing this may be useful in certain circumstances, but please note that the same knock parameter is used for all requests so this is inherently less secure than the default.
+Setting this to 0 will allow the resource to be downloaded an unlimited number of times.

-`-p PORT` The local TCP port number to use
+`-p PORT` The local TCP port number to use.

-`-c COMMAND` Force the curlbomb shell command.
+`-c COMMAND` Set the name of the command that the curlbomb is run with on the client.
 By default, this is autodected from the first line of the script, called the shebang (#!).
-If none can be detected, and one is not provided, the fallback of "bash" is used.
-Note that curlbomb wraps scripts inside of bash, even with -c specified, so the client command will still show it as running in bash.
-The wrapped script will use the interpreter specified.
+If none can be detected, and one is not provided by this setting, the fallback of "bash" is used.
+Note that curlbomb will still wrap your script inside of bash, even with -c specified, so the client command will still show it as running in bash.
+The command you specified is put into the wrapped script.
 See --unwrapped to change this behaviour.

 `-w, --wget` Print wget syntax rather than curl syntax.
 Useful in the case where the client doesn't have curl installed.